medelman17/hotchpot/README.md

 }
 ```

-And then Xertz transforms your schema into a fluent GraphQL API backed by a single-table DynamoDB data source.
+And then Hotchpot transforms your schema into a fluent GraphQL API backed by a single-table DynamoDB data source.
 Like this:

 ```graphql
 type Person implements Actor {